zama-ai/fhevm-solidity/docs/smart_contracts/types.md

 | `eint256`   | No, coming soon       |

 {% hint style="info" %}
-Higher-precision integer types are available in the `FHE-rs` library and can be added to `HTTPZ` as needed.
+Higher-precision integer types are available in the `TFHE-rs` library and can be added to `HTTPZ` as needed.
 {% endhint %}